getify/foi-lang/formalization-work/Foi-Specification.md

 **Empty-elision at accumulator-carrying `~<<` drainage.** When `Done@` fires early-exit inside a `~<<` drainage that carries an accumulator (`List` and `List{Promise}` on §7.2), the payload is folded into the partial accumulator per the comprehension's terminal-semantic, with one refinement: bare `Done@` and `Done@ empty` drop the payload rather than appending `empty` as a hanging element. `Done@ v` (`v` non-empty) appends `v` as one element via the default terminal-semantic; `$Done@ tup` spreads `tup`'s elements into the accumulator; `$Done@ <>` naturally contributes nothing. `Iter` (§6.5.3) and `IterP` (§6.5.6) have no accumulator; their drainage-Left carries the payload directly (`Left@ payload`, or `Promise{Left{payload}}` for `IterP`), with bare `Done@` and `Done@ empty` resolving `Left@ empty` (or `Promise{Left{empty}}` for `IterP`).

 **Nested comprehensions.** `Done@` terminates the innermost enclosing comprehension only.
-To propagate an early exit through multiple nesting levels, each outer comprehension's iteration must inspect its inner result and issue its own `Done@` accordingly.
+An early exit propagates through multiple nesting levels only when each outer comprehension's iteration inspects its inner result and issues its own `Done@`.

 ```java
 def matrix: < <1,2,3,4>, <5,6,7,8> >;